Cyberdog52/hackathon/Dotnet_React/React_Frontend/README.md

 1. make sure that you have all the required stuff installed (Tools, Visual Studio Code extensions, NPM packages)
 2. create a new empty local project directory
 3. open Power Shell console and go to the project directory
-4. xxxxxxxxxx
+4. install the required packages by executing:
+   - `npm install vite`
+   - `npm install create-vite`
+5. execute `npm create vite MyAppName-- --template react-ts` (creates the template folders and files)
+6. go to the application directory (Vite crates a subdirectory `MyAppName` where the actual project is scaffolded)
+7. install additional packages by executing
+   - `npm install react-tabs`
+   - `npm install bootstrap`
+   - `npm install mermaid`

-5. that's it, now start coding!
+8. that's it, now start coding!